Hung-hsuan/UCB-Based/README.md

 # How to use
 Firstly, "UCB1.py" is the main function file.

 Secondly, preparing an excel file as shown in the figure below, in which 1000 pieces of data are needed to be prepared.
+The four columns of data are:id, size, requested times and type.

 ![File Library](cache.png)